 - Labeled as P2 by the community group during prioritization, ATRT3 Recommendations 1.1 and 1.2 identify improvements needed for collecting community feedback.
 During implementation design, the cross-functional project team determined ATRT3 Recommendations 1.1 and 1.2 to be complete to the extent possible, primarily through the Information Transparency Initiative launch of the new Public Comment proceeding features.
-Implementation activities were documented accordingly in ATRT3 1.1-1.2 Implementation Documentation. - Prioritized as P1 by the community group, ATRT3 Recommendation 3.1 calls for future RDS Reviews to be suspended until the next ATRT can consider the future of these reviews.
+Implementation activities were documented accordingly in ATRT3 Recommendations 1.1-1.2 Implementation Documentation. - ATRT3 Recommendation 2, which calls for ICANN org to re-examine ATRT2 implementation in light of the ATRT3 assessment, and to complete implementation subject to prioritization, was completed in February 2024 with the release of the ATRT3 Recommendation 2 Implementation Report.
+Refer to the ATRT3 2 Implementation Documentation for more information. - Prioritized as P1 by the community group, ATRT3 Recommendation 3.1 calls for future RDS Reviews to be suspended until the next ATRT can consider the future of these reviews.
 In September 2022, the ICANN Board deferred the third RDS Review to allow the community and ICANN org sufficient time to plan for and implement pertinent ATRT3 recommendations that were prioritized for implementation.
 Recognizing the Bylaws requirement that the RDS Review should be conducted every five years, the Board suspended RDS3 until the next ATRT can make a determination on future RDS reviews, as recommended in ATRT3 Recommendation 3.1.
-The Board will oversee the implementation of ATRT3 recommendations and determine whether the timing of the RDS3 should be re-examined based on the changing environment, including various dependencies such as the ongoing work related to the EPDP Phase 2 Final Report recommendations, including the proposed System for Standardized Access/Disclosure (SSAD).
+The Board will oversee the implementation of ATRT3 recommendations and determine whether the timing of the RDS3 should be re-examined based on the changing environment, including various dependencies such as the ongoing work related to the Expedited Policy Development Process (EPDP) Phase 2 Final Report recommendations, including the proposed System for Standardized Access/Disclosure (SSAD).
 ATRT3 Recommendation 3.1 was moved to complete accordingly.
-ATRT3 3.1 Implementation Documentation includes additional information and detail.
+ATRT3 Recommendation 3.1 Implementation Documentation includes additional information and detail.